The Post-Covid World

 ai technology could drive FASTER RESPONSE TIMES and BETTER SUPPORT

-Over the past decade or so, many companies moved their call center operations from physical offices to cloud-based solutions.
+Over the past decade or so, many companies have moved their call center operations from physical offices to cloud-based solutions.

 Source: Verizon via Twitter

-A partnership between Amazon Web Services (AWS) and ServiceNow to offer an AI-driven “contact center-as-a-service” product suggests these services could become commonplace even after the pandemic, as more companies seek to reduce their support costs while maintaining or improving current levels of customer care.
+A recently announced partnership between Amazon Web Services (AWS) and ServiceNow to offer an AI-driven “contact center-as-a-service” product suggests these services could become commonplace even after the pandemic, as more companies seek to reduce their support costs while maintaining or improving current levels of customer care.

 Finance: Demand for contactless options accelerates digital adoption